Lake County, Tennessee: Unincorporated communities

+Reelfoot Lake State Park

+The eastern half of the county sits mostly in Reelfoot Lake State Park, a 280-acre recreational area with sections for boating, hunting, fishing, and bird watching.
+A yearly highlight is watching Bald Eagles nest in the park.

 Politics

 Prior to 2008, Lake County was a Democratic Party stronghold in presidential elections.
 During the period between 1880 and 2004 it only failed to back that party's presidential candidates in 1968 and 1972.
 Since then, the county has become increasingly Republican, with Hillary Clinton failing to even crack thirty percent of the county's vote despite her husband Bill Clinton winning over sixty percent in 1992 and 1996.